 The Phlebotomy Technician Course takes three-to-five months to complete and consists of these steps:

 - 60-hours Phlebotomy Class (two-weeks day class; three-weeks evening class; or five-weekends weekend class)

 - National Center for Competency Testing (NCCT) Exam

 - Laboratory Field Services (LFS) application appointment for Certified Phlebotomy Technician I License (CPT-1)

 Your Certified Phlebotomy Technician I License (CPT-1)

-It takes up to 90-days for the California Department of Public Health to process your Certified Phlebotomy Technician I License (CPT-1) after your application.
-These 90-days are in addition to the three-to-five months it will take you to complete the school’s Phlebotomy Technician Course.
+It takes up to 6-weeks for the California Department of Public Health to process your Certified Phlebotomy Technician I License (CPT-1) after your application.
+These 6-weeks are in addition to the three-to-five months it will take you to complete the school’s Phlebotomy Technician Course.
 Once you receive your Certified Phlebotomy Technician I License (CPT-1) in the mail, you may now work as a Phlebotomist in the state of California.

 Get more information on our programs, class schedules, and financial aid options.
 Get more info now >>.